idofashu/Hackerrank_solution/README.md

-# Hackerrank_solutions_
-the solutions to the hackerrank problems that I've solved so far.
+The solutions to the hackerrank problems that I've solved so far.